Resort municipality

 A resort municipality is a type of municipal status in the Canadian provinces of British Columbia and Prince Edward Island.
 British Columbia also has a related municipal status type of mountain resort municipality.

-The lone resort municipality in British Columbia is Whistler, which was created by the Resort Municipality of Whistler Act.
+There are 14 resort municipalities in British Columbia.
 In Prince Edward Island, the Resort Municipality of Stanley Bridge, Hope River, Bayview, Cavendish and North Rustico was established as a resort municipality in 1990.
 The Government of Prince Edward Island's Municipal Government Act prevents the incorporation of any new resort municipalities.